d11r/d11r-me/src/posts/how-i-became-a-software-engineer.md

 When I enrolled at Innopolis University, as previously described, I already had some experience developing apps.
 The kind of apps I made were primarily iOS ones, but I did fiddle with JavaScript a bit using NodeJS.
 During my uni years, I got exposed to a wide variety of different technologies, languages, tools, concepts, etc. You can read about my uni experience in [one of my previous posts](https://d11r.me/posts/reflecting-on-my-bsc-studies/).

 I really liked how our curriculum included so many different programming languages.
 At some point I used all of these: C, C++, Assembly, Eiffel, Java, Python, Haskell, JavaScript, Prolog, Bash, Matlab/Wolfram language, Verilog, SQL, etc. This helped me get a much broader picture of how everything fits together from hardware to application-level software.
 I was always more interested in delivering real value to end users, so I mostly explored languages that could help me maximize this.
-I chose JavaScript, and I didn't regret it!
+I chose JavaScript (language of the web), and I didn't regret it!

 ![Studying JavaScript with You Don't Know JS (Kyle Simpson)](/images/js.jpeg "Studying JavaScript with You Don't Know JS (Kyle Simpson)")

 I always found JavaScript (JS) to be just the right choice for me.
 It allowed me to move very fast with new apps I was building.
 It's awesome because you can build full-stack apps with it, having NodeJS on the server side.
 Looking back, JS played a huge role in my understanding of the architecture of more complex software systems.
 I learned about microservices, different types of new non-relational databases, containerization, devops, load balancing, caching, and much more.
 All this because the integrations with JavaScript (Node) was very easy.

 Later, I realized the potential of [React](https://reactjs.org/) in the front end web space, so I immediately went and experimented with it.
 I loved it.
 It solved many of the problems I was having while making interactive web apps in vanilla JS.
 It forced me to structure my code much better and make it more readable + maintainable, and thus made me a better developer.
+Knowing React well helped me land my first tech internship that ultimately ended with a full-time offer.

+## Conclusion

+A lot has happened since I wrote my first command-like program in QBasic.
+I experimented with a lot of programming languages, each serving a different purpose.
+I finished my computer science degree.
+I successfully finished an internship at a big tech company.
+I met so many great people in my space.
+I'm so grateful I knew what I wanted to do when I was just 14.
+I know it's a cliche, but I'm going to say it anyway - I'm just getting started.

+## Takeaways

+* Self-study was the single most important thing in me landing a full-time software development job after graduation
+* Attending meet-ups and other social events (e.g. conferences) helped me make meaningful connections
+* Breadth (how everything fits together) helped me land interviews.
+Depth (specifics of front end development) helped me ace them